Diffusers documentation

 flush()

-Load the diffusion transformer next which has 12.5B parameters.
-This time, set device_map="auto" to automatically distribute the model across two 16GB GPUs.
-The auto strategy is backed by Accelerate and available as a part of the Big Model Inference feature.
-It starts by distributing a model across the fastest device first (GPU) before moving to slower devices like the CPU and hard drive if needed.
+Set device_map="auto" to automatically distribute the model on the two GPUs.
+This strategy places a model on the fastest device first before placing a model on a slower device like a CPU or hard drive if needed.
 The trade-off of storing model parameters on slower devices is slower inference latency.

 import torch